augmentedstartups/AS-One/asone/linux/Instructions/Driver-Installations.md

 ### Linux

-For systems with `GPU` please verify you have nvidia drivers installed. run
+For systems with `GPU` please verify you have nvidia drivers installed.

+Run

 ```
 nvidia-smi
 ```
-if you see something like the following.
+Drivers are installed if you see following.

 ![](../imgs/nvidia-drivers.png)

- or you can install nvidia drivers using following command:
+If drivers are not installed, you can do so using following command:

 ```
 sudo apt-get install nvidia-driver-YYY nvidia-dkms-YYY
 ```
+where,
 - `YYY`= Nvidia driver version

 e.g `sudo apt-get install nvidia-driver-510 nvidia-dkms-510`